albirrkarim/react-speech-highlight-demo/AUDIO_FILE.md

 ## A. Efficient Cost Strategy

 - Considering based on your needs
-- When your needs is multi language you can make controller that using mixed of TTS API provider.
+- When your need is multi-language, you can make a controller that uses a mix of TTS API providers.
 - Using cache for the audio file

 ![Cache Strategy of Audio File](./img/cache.png)

-Usually i use laravel as a backend. its a good php framework, and its easy to use.
-But of course you can use any backend you want and do the same strategy.
+Usually I use Laravel as a backend.
+It's a good PHP framework, and it's easy to use.
+But of course, you can use any backend you want and do the same strategy.

 When you implement flow like that can only generate audio file once, and when the audio file is exist, it will not generate again.

 In english:

-Let say 1 blog post = 1,200 words
+Let's say 1 blog post = 1,200 words

 Words Only: 1,200 words × 5 characters per word = 6,000 characters.